TrustSid/Research-Paper-Summarizer-Chatbot/README.md

 - HTML, CSS, and JavaScript for the front-end interface.
 - Python and Flask for the back-end server.
-- Dialogflow for the chatbot interactions (optional).
+- Google Dialogflow for the chatbot interaction interface.

 ## Installation